SMGxowa/Snipper-Landing-Page-Challenge/README.md

+My first attempt to a CodeWell challange practicing my HTML and CSS skills.
+The page is responsive for mobile, tablet and desktops.
+I struggled with the images and structuring of the columns when it comes to responsiveness.
+Please feel free to comment on the project.
+Thank you.

 # Welcome to Codewell! 👋

 Codewell's aim is to provide you with real-world design templates that you can use to practice your HTML and CSS projects.